Last Updated on 17 January 2026 by Cycloscope

 Air Panas, the Kelimutu Hot Springs

-Turning back begins to rain a lot, we see the sign “Air Panas” which means hot water. there are two free-access hot springs along the road from Moni to Kelimutu, providential to us since we caught a heavy downpour and the temperature up there wasn’t so warm.
+Turning back, we see it begins to rain a lot; we see the sign “Air Panas,” which means “hot water.”
+There are two free-access hot springs along the road from Moni to Kelimutu, providential to us since we caught a heavy downpour and the temperature up there wasn’t so warm.

 The first one, Kolorong Air Panas, can be found on Google Maps.
-It is a big manmade tub, we decide to stop here waiting for the rain to stop.
+It is a large man-made tub, so we decided to stop here and wait for the rain to stop.

-The second one is very small and hidden among the rice paddies, harder to find and mostly used by the locals.
-Indeed there are a few kids bathing with shampoo and soap.
+The second one is very small, hidden among the rice paddies, harder to find, and mostly used by locals.
+Indeed, a few kids are bathing with shampoo and soap.

 How to Get to Moni (source – Wikitravel)

 “Buses from Bajawa (7 hr, Rp 80,000) start at 6 am.
-Gunung Mas runs 12-seater “Travel Bus” from Ruteng to Moni (continuing to Maumere) at 7 am and 1.30~2 pm.
-It takes 10 hr from Ruteng to Moni (6 hours from Bajawa) and they will pick up from hotels by prior arrangement.
+Gunung Mas runs a 12-seater “Travel Bus” from Ruteng to Moni (continuing to Maumere) at 7 am and 1.30~2 pm.
+It takes 10 hr from Ruteng to Moni (6 hours from Bajawa), and they will pick up guests from hotels by prior arrangement.

 Planning a trip to Flores?
 Check Also